 Color during competition does matter when showing off your dog.
-Multiple colors aren’t allowed in most competitions including pure white, solid blue, fawn, pure red and spotted black and white as previously mentioned.
-Some colors such as gray, liver, light blue, and panda are deemed faulty by major kennels, but not always.
+Multiple colors aren’t allowed in most competitions, including pure white, solid blue, fawn, pure red, and spotted black and white.
+Some colors, such as gray, liver, light blue, and panda, are deemed faulty by major kennels, but not always.

-In the past 100 years, many Shepherds have won tops awards over multiple competitions.
+In the past 100 years, many Shepherds have won top awards in multiple competitions.
 One of the earliest was in 1899 when Krone won the Bunderssieger Zuchtschau award.
-Unfortunately, it’s rare to see the black Shepherds win awards in contests of any kind.
+Unfortunately, it’s rare to see black Shepherds win awards in contests of any kind.

-Black Shepherd offer great companionship, security, and loyalty and tend to get along well with most people and animals.
+The Black Shepherd offers great companionship, security, and loyalty and gets along well with most people and animals.
 Provide a comfortable, supportive bed, plenty of chew toys, and a large backyard if possible.
 They’ll need a lot of space once they get older and desire an area that is all their own.
 Put their water and food bowl in a place that’s comfortable and accessible.

 Having a doggy gate may be a necessity if they’re puppies as you’re attempting to socialize them.
 Once they’re older, they likely won’t need it.
 Still, with how protective the breed is, they may need to be put behind a gate if they are too energetic when they see new faces.

-Black German Shepherds can be comfortable living outdoors due to their large, double coat.
-However, it’s a bad idea to leave them alone for long periods as they’ll likely miss you.
+Black German Shepherds can be comfortable living outdoors due to their large, double coats.
+However, leaving them alone for long periods is bad as they’ll likely miss you.
 Purchase or build a dog house outside so they’ll have enough protection from the rain.
-Make sure it’s big enough – your black Shepherd will get quite large!
+Make sure it’s big enough – your black Shepherd will get quite large.

-Keep your dog clean and groomed, their fur will attract dirt and mud and may start to mat if not washed frequently.
-If you’re going away, it’s a good idea to have a house sitter or take them to a kennel as they’ll require a lot of attention.
+Keep your dog clean and groomed, and their fur will attract dirt and mud and may start to mat if not washed frequently.
+If you’re going away, it’s a good idea to have a house sitter or take them to a kennel, as they’ll require a lot of attention.

 Finding a reputable breeder is the most likely way you’ll find a black Shepherd.
-If you can find one at a local animal shelter though, it will save you a lot of money.
+Finding one at a local animal shelter will save you a lot of money and potentially save a life.
 It isn’t difficult to see a pure black Shepherd with your eyes as technically none exist.

-Since it’s a birth defect, you’ll only find this color from a litter of puppies that is either from a black parent or of a rare puppy litter from regular parents.
-Again, this is partly what makes the black GSD so rare.
+Since it’s a birth defect, you’ll only find this color in a litter from a black parent or a rare puppy litter from regular parents.
+Again, this is partly what makes the Black German Shepherd so rare.
 They typically only come from two parents of the same color to ensure a 100% color match, which means you are finding the rare color of the breed to mate with another rare color of the breed.

 Because of this rarity, you can definitely expect the price tag of these pups to be a little higher, which we will cover in detail next.

 Due to the rarity of the breed, the average cost will be a little higher.
-It’s difficult to determine how many puppies will be in the litter, so even if you find a breeder that breeds the black variant, it may not work out.
-The longer coat black Shepherds are also more expensive.
-Though the standard sable colored puppies range from $300 – $900, the black variant will cost you an average of $700 – $2000.
-If you see anything outside this range; be cautious.
+It’s difficult to determine how many puppies will be in the litter, so it may not work out even if you find a breeder that breeds the black variant.
+The longer-coat black Shepherds are also more expensive.
+Though the standard sable-colored puppies range from $900 and up, the black variant will cost you an average of $1,000 – $2,500.
+If you see anything outside this range, be cautious.

-Reputable breeders will have no issue showing you the parents or papers of the parentage of the puppies you’re wanting to buy.
+Reputable breeders will have no issue showing you the parents or papers of the parentage of the puppies you want to buy.
 A huge red flag is if they’re protective of this.
 A legitimate breeder will want you to trust them.
 Seeing the parentage can also determine potential health problems or the quality of the puppy.

 Watch out for red flags as unscrupulous breeders will often try to pass off mixed breed puppies like a GSD/Black Labrador Retriever mix as a purebred.
 While we have no problem with “designer dogs,” all puppy buyers should know what they are getting.